Ditto (2000 film): Plot

 The film begins with Yoon So-eun (Kim Ha-neul), a student at Silla University eagerly awaiting a certain student Dong-hee (Park Yong-woo) returning to school after serving in the army.
-She meets him outside the amateur radio club room, where she tells him HAM radio is her hobby, and he thanks her for all the letters she wrote him during the war.
+She meets him outside the amateur radio club room, where she tells him HAM radio is her hobby, and he thanks her for all the letters she wrote to him while he was in the army.
 Visiting her friend Heo Sun-mi who is recuperating from a broken leg in the hospital, So-eun tells her she is in love with Dong-hee.

-At home, one night, she is awakened by a call on her radio, from another radio enthusiast, Ji-in (Yoo Ji-tae).
-They discover that they attend the same university and plan to meet in front of the school clock tower, where Ji-in offers to lend So-eun a book for amateur HAM radio operators.
+At home, one night, she is awakened by a call on her radio from another radio enthusiast, Ji-in (Yoo Ji-tae).
+They discover that they attend the same university and plan to meet in front of the school clock tower, where Ji-in offers to lend So-eun a book for amateur radio operators.
 At the set time, both wait for the other, So-eun in front of an unfinished clock tower in the heat and dust, and Ji-in in front of a completed one, in heavy rain.
 Later at night, they argue about why the other person did not show up, and about the weather, and Ji-in is suddenly shocked to discover he is speaking over a radio with a disconnected power plug.
-Further, Ji-in, is then jolted with the information which So-eun reveals: she is a Junior in 1979, he is a sophomore in 2000.
+Further, Ji-in, is then jolted with the information which So-eun reveals: she is a junior in 1979, he is a sophomore in 2000.
 At first he begins to doubt So-eun's words, but is slowly convinced despite the improbability of what is happening to him.

 Meanwhile, So-eun's relationship with Dong-hee is progressing well, and they end up dating.
 So-eun talks about her new-found relationship with Sun-mi at the hospital, but is not able to spend as much time with her now.
 Ji-in is close to a girl at school, Seo Hyeon-ji (Ha Ji-won), whom he takes for granted as she is always hanging around him, but for whom he comes to care for deeply.
 So-eun is increasingly irritated with the conversations she has with Ji-in over the radio, thinking he is lying about living in the year 2000.
-He then offers her some snippets from her future and his past, which finally make her believe that Ji In has been speaking the truth.
+He then offers her some snippets from her future and his past, which finally make her believe that Ji-in has been telling the truth.
 So-eun then excitedly asks him about the future, and they also start to confide in each other about their personal lives, Ji-in telling So-eun to think of him as a sort of diary that talks.
 She begins talking about being in love, and Dong-hee.